rafaydev515/cognitive-screening-system/README.md

                         You have two strong cognitive drivers that shape your behavior.

                 Your cognitive style:
-                        Strategic Communicator ΓÇö You combine logic with social awareness.
+                        Strategic Communicator - You combine logic with social awareness.

                 Dominant Trait Insight:
                         You naturally analyze patterns and systems.